Sociólogo - Escritor

 Implemented during the 1960s and 1970s, the so-called transitional bilingual education model aimed at assimilating indigenous peoples.
 This type of programme used indigenous languages in the first few years of schooling for indigenous children, in order to facilitate their passage to the colonial language (Spanish or Portuguese).
 The indigenous languages were only used in so far as they represented a bridge, a way towards the national language.
 The programme content remained the same and the fact that the indigenous learners have a different history and different traditions was not recognized.
 The partial use of the indigenous language was therefore placed in a perspective of domination, which was depriving the indigenous population of its own knowledge and characteristics.

 During that time, several education projects based on this model were developed, especially in Peru, Guatemala and Bolivia.
 They were characterized by a strong presence of churches, in particular evangelical groups, and by international cooperation.
-The programme of the Summer Institute of Linguistics (SIL) is a case in point: created in the 1940s in the United States, the SIL is a religious evangelical institution which, under cover of academic purposes (the study of indigenous languages and their teaching by linguists-missionaries) aims to translate the bible in all the world languages in order to better evangelize populations.
+The programme of the Summer Institute of Linguistics (SIL) is a case in point: created in the 1940s in the United States, the SIL is a religious evangelical institution which, under cover of academic purposes (the study of indigenous languages and teaching by linguists-missionaries) aims to translate the bible in all the world languages in order to better evangelize populations.
 The influence of SIL in Latin America was particularly strong in the tropical belt of the Amazon forest.
-In several cases, the SIL had the support of governments who considered it as an ally in their efforts to assimilate the indigenous populations (Marin, 1992, 1994a/b, 2000, 2001).
+In several cases, the SIL had the support of governments who considered it an ally in their efforts to assimilate the indigenous populations (Marin, 1992, 1994a/b, 2000, 2001).

 Maintenance bilingual education

-In this model, reading and writing are taught in the indigenous languages, and Spanish is taught as a second language, but does not dominate.
+In this model, reading and writing are taught in the indigenous languages, and Spanish is taught as a second language but does not dominate.

 Bilingual and bicultural education

 The third model was developed during the 1980s at a time when it was recognized that a cultural dimension was missing in all the education models intended for indigenous populations and it aimed (in words at least) to recognize both the culture and the language of the indigenous peoples.
-In this sense, it was the first attempt to integrate indigenous culture in the curricula.
+In this sense, it was the first attempt to integrate indigenous culture into the curricula.
 However, critics of this model note that the various curricula inspired by it generally integrated only fairly superficial aspects of the culture such as habitat, food, or clothing, and gave a stereotyped image of the indigenous cultures considered as isolated enclaves incapable of change.
 Some authors think that this model follows a similar logic to that of transitional bilingual education and is intended as a bridge towards the dominant language and culture.

 Intercultural bilingual education (IBE)

 A fourth model was finally developed during the 1990s and is still being implemented.
 It is based on a premise that considers culture not as a fixed reality with clear boundaries, but as a dynamic, evolving entity, closely associated with the interactions happening between individuals.
 Because it considers indigenous cultures in their interactions not only with the national culture but also with the rest of the world, this model promotes an education rooted in the culture of reference of the learners, but open to elements and knowledge from other cultural horizons, including a ‘universal’ culture.
 On a pedagogical level, this model emphasizes the need to go beyond a purely linguistic level and to adapt the curricula, taking into account the indigenous skills and knowledge.
 Therefore, it entails major changes in the teaching programmes, in order to embed them in the realities experienced by the learners.
 The idea is to reinforce the indigenous languages and cultures as well as to create a new paradigm that would include both indigenous and Western knowledge.
-A long term ambition of the IBE model would be to expand and to apply to non indigenous populations, to the rest of the population groups of Latin America, so that indigenous cultures and languages would also be represented and recognized, from an indigenous perspective, in the national school curricula.
+A long term ambition of the IBE model would be to expand and to apply to non indigenous populations, to the rest of the population groups of Latin America, so that indigenous cultures and languages would also be represented and recognized, from an Indigenous perspective, in the national school curricula.

 A training programme for intercultural and bilingual teachers in the Peruvian Amazon (FORMABIAP)